oxy1914/ilist/README.md

 # ilist
-tiny header only implementation if linked list with similar to linux API
+tiny header only implementation of linked list with similar to linux API